 Critical study of representative literature from the modernist period.
+May be repeated two times.

-EN 391 FICTIONS OF GENDER [FORMERLY EN 347]
+EN 391 TOPICS IN GENDER STUDIES [FORMERLY EN 347]

-A study of issues of gender, race and class as they emerge in critical and literary texts.
+A study of issues of gender, race, and class as they emerge in critical and literary texts.
+May be repeated two times.